-On World AIDS Day 2020, clinical trials and volunteer scientists around the world, who have been working successfully to find an HIV vaccine since the mid-1980s, are faced with a new dilemma.
-The World Health Organization says it has applications for 20 vaccines in development and that many clinical trials are underway.
+Volunteer scientists around the world have been searching for an HIV vaccine since the 1980s.
+World Health Organization says it has applications for 20 vaccines in development and that many clinical trials are underway.

-A third article, published in npj Vaccines, examines the role of the coronavirus in the development of an HIV vaccine and its effects on the human immune system.
+An article, published in npj Vaccines, examines the role of the Coronavirus in the development of an HIV vaccine and its effects on the human immune system.

 As Reuters points out, many of the world's most successful HIV vaccines rely on inactivated and weakened versions of the virus to make the vaccine.
 Because the vaccines only contain three HIV genes contained in weakened adenoviruses, study participants can become infected with respiratory diseases and become infected with HIV through vaccination.

-Apart from how things could be if we get a safe and effective vaccine, and apart from what is happening today without vaccines, what we can foresee for the immediate future is very clear: we will get vaccines against SARS and coronavirus 2, But we will not get anyone against HIV.
+We can foresee for the immediate future it is very clear: we will get vaccines against SARS and coronavirus 2, but we will not get the same against HIV.

-In fact, we only know of one person, a young woman in her 20s, who received a dose of the Covid 19 vaccine after being placed in an Oxford AstraZeneca vaccine, specifically designed to evaluate its safety and efficacy in people with AIDS, a beginnings of November.
+In fact, we only know of one person, a young woman in her 20s, who received a dose of the COVID-19 vaccine.
+This after being placed in an Oxford AstraZeneca vaccine: Designed specifically to evaluate its safety and efficacy in people with AIDS, in early November.
 However, experience tells us that any hope for a rapid COVID-19 vaccine may prove inappropriate.

-If the vaccine itself is available, what hope do you have that therapeutics will join the initiative for an effective vaccine like this one?
+If the vaccine itself is available, what hope do you have that therapeutics will join the initiative to get an effective vaccine like this?
 Please follow us and tell us what you think about how you feel when a vaccine or a vaccine is available and what you think about the current state of development.

 In other words, just because scientists haven't been able to develop an HIV vaccine for decades doesn't mean that researchers have to develop a COVID-19 vaccine.
 Even with this vaccine, there are other scientific and medical innovations that make Covid19 significantly less dangerous, if not curable.
 The MRNA vaccine will shorten the development and production time of the vaccine, shorten the production time of the vaccine, and give researchers more time to work on annual flu virus vaccines.